skiptools/skip-ui/README.md

 - The modifiers take a closure argument.
 This closure receives a `Material3<Component>Options` struct configured with Skip's defaults, and it returns a struct with any desired modifications.
 - Every `Material3<Component>Options` struct implements a conventional Kotlin `copy` method.
 This allows you to copy and modify the struct in a single call.
 - The modifiers place your closure into the SwiftUI `Environment`.
 This means that you can apply the modifier on a root view, and it will affect all subviews.
 While you may be used to placing navigation and tab bar modifiers on the views *within* the `NavigationStack` or `TabView`, the `.material3` family of modifiers always go *on or outside* the views you want to affect.
 - Because they are designed to reach beneath Skip's SwiftUI covers, the modifiers use Compose terminology and types.
-In fact the properties of the supplied `Material3<Component>Options` structs typically exactly match the corresponding Material component function parameters.
+In fact the properties of the supplied `Material3<Component>Options` structs typically exactly match the corresponding `androidx.compose.material3` component function parameters.

 You can find details on Material 3 component API in [this Android API documentation](https://developer.android.com/reference/kotlin/androidx/compose/material3/package-summary).
 {: class="callout info"}